jakeshaw61/Rock-Paper-Scissors/README.md

 ### Responsive
 I used a mobile first approach when designing the site, starting off at the smallest screen size of 320px and scaling it up to screen sizes larger than 1200px.
 I used Flex-Box throughout the site, so when i came to the media queries i only had to make some simple changes like flex-direction or justify-content to make it responsive for other screen sizes.

+### Bugs
+There was an issue with the site when it was first deployed where my add blocker was interfering with the site.
+To fix this i disabaled my add blcoker and would recommend anypne else doing the same if they have this issue.

 ## Deployment
 The site was deployed to GitHub pages, the steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab.